 Katie Evans is the Director of Communications & Operations at the Center.
 She is responsible for the oversight and execution of communications, administration, human resources, and financial resources.
 She has expertise in building effective, public service-oriented organizations.
-Before coming to Georgetown Law, she worked in research centers at American University Washington College of Law, University of Minnesota Department of Global Studies, and University of Texas San Antonio College of Education and Human Development.
+Before coming to Georgetown Law, she worked in research centers at American University, the University of Minnesota, and the University of Texas at San Antonio.
 She has a B.A. in international studies from the University of Minnesota Duluth and an M.A. in political science from Central European University.
 Her thesis focused on political communication and technology.
 Outside of the office, on weekdays Katie loves to savor culinary adventures and on the weekends, she loves to take travel adventures with her daughter and husband.
-You can follow her on Twitter at @mskatieevans.
+You can follow Katie on Twitter at @mskatieevans.